MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

   - $Filename lists the absolute pathway to fastq file,
   - $SampleName is a name given to each fastq file and must be unique,
   - $Factor is the experimental condition (i.e. STIM, baseline, day0, etc).
-  - "<CMP>" defines the comparisons you want to make - for example, DPI7-DPI0 will give differentially expressed genes at condition DPI7
+  - "CMP" defines the comparisons you want to make - for example, DPI7-DPI0 will give differentially expressed genes at condition DPI7
   relative to DPI0

 To write/edit any of these files, use text editor nano